digipost/signering-docs/source/client-integration/direct-flow.rst

     ..  group-tab:: HTTP

         In the previous step you got a link to the signed document: ``pades-url``.
 Do a ``HTTP GET`` on this to download the signed document.
-For more information on the format of the signed document, see :ref:`signerte-dokumenter`.
+For more information on the format of the signed document, see :ref:`signed-documents`.

 Step 5: Confirm finished processing
 =======================================